-Australian author Craig Silvey pleads guilty to child exploitation charges
+Australian author Craig Silvey pleads guilty to child exploitation crimes, books banned from schools

 Consensus Summary